Skip to content

 Setting clear objectives provides direction and allows you to track progress effectively.
 To measure success in accounts payable, you need to track KPIs like average invoice processing time, cost per invoice, error rate, DPO, and captured discounts.
 These metrics provide quantifiable data to assess the effectiveness of your AP improvements.

-Implement in Phases and Gather Continuous Feedback
+Implementing in Phases and Gathering Feedback

 Don’t try to overhaul your entire AP process overnight.
 Prioritize changes based on their potential impact and ease of implementation.
 Start with a pilot program, focusing on a specific area or department.
 This allows you to test new procedures and refine them before rolling them out company-wide.